Driving an off-road golf car on Salt Cay can be a lot of fun.

 Salt Cay is very small island with an equally small resident population.
 The transport options are limited to golf carts, bicycles, and walking.
 There are no taxis, conventional rental cars, or bus services.

-Our recommendation (especially for day trip visitors) is to rent an off-road golf cart.
+day trip visitors, is to rent an off-road golf cart.
 With such a vehicle, you’ll be able to see all of the main sights easily in one day.

 Bicycles can be a good way to get around the main settlements of Balfour Town and South District, especially if you’re staying on the island for a few days and you’re not confined by the time constants of visiting on a day trip.
 Due to the sun and heat, cycling can be a bit strenuous, especially when travelling to the outlying locations.